typelevel/skunk/modules/docs/src/main/laika/reference/Fragments.md

 @:callout(warning)
 Interpolating a literal string into a `Fragment` is a SQL injection risk.
 Never interpolate values that have been supplied by the user.
+See the section on interpolating identifiers for a safer alternative.
 @:@

 Here is an example with an iterpolated literal string, as well as a normal parameter.